Performing Under Pressure

 The pressure comes in many forms depending on the person and how an athlete "thinks" about the competition.
 Some sources of internal, self-inflicted pressure include:

 Pressure is very specific to each athlete and his or her own beliefs and thoughts.
 The athlete's beliefs are key here.
 However, one constant is that pressure makes athletes tense, afraid, and worried, which leads to performing tentatively or cautiously.
-Tentative play looks like choking to others who observing.
+The tentative play looks like choking to others who observing.

 How do you cope with the pressure?